-According to the Disaster Management Law, the National Disaster Management Committee (NDMC) chaired by the Vice-President 2 has formed.
+The Disaster Management Law (2013) provides for the establishment of the National Disaster Management Committee (NDMC).
 National Disaster Management Committee is the supreme agency on Disaster Risk Management (DRM) (policy level, decision making, formulating strategies, and overall supervision).
 The duties and functions of NDMC are as following:

-- (a) to set up required organizations to implement the activities of the committee; to provide policies according to the priority of step by step activities; to review the progress of the work of the committee and give instructions as necessary. - (b) To provide guidance to use domestic resources as necessary in the face of natural disasters. - (c) To adopt basic principles on coordination for activities which are necessary to receive assistance external sources. - (d) To manage national finance and resources, and then to distribute them to required places.
+- (a) to set up required organizations to implement the activities of the committee; to provide policies according to the priority of step by step activities; to review the progress of the work of the committee and give instructions as necessary. - (b) To provide guidance to use domestic resources as necessary in the face of natural disasters. - (c) To adopt basic principles on coordination for activities which are necessary to receive assistance external sources.

-(e) If necessary, to issue orders and instructions to carry out natural disaster management functions without hindrances, avoiding the misuse of rescue materials and prevail law and order in the community during and after the natural disasters;
+- (d) To manage national finance and resources, and then to distribute them to required places. - (e) If necessary, to issue orders and instructions to carry out natural disaster management functions without hindrances, avoiding the misuse of rescue materials and prevail law and order in the community during and after the natural disasters;